-LINUX is an open source operating system which was developed by Linus Torvalds as a side project in 1991.
-The LINUX operating system, being open source, gives a chance for people to customise and modify it based on their needs.
-Hence, a large number of companies and developers have created their own versions of this operating system utilising the LINUX Kernel which are both used for internal purposes as well as free use for the developers worldwide.
+LINUX is an open-source operating system that was developed by Linus Torvalds as a side project in 1991.
+The LINUX operating system, being open-source, gives a chance for people to customize and modify it based on their needs.
+Hence, a large number of companies and developers have created their own versions of this operating system utilizing the LINUX Kernel which is both used for internal purposes as well as free use for developers worldwide.

 What are the features of the LINUX operating system?

 - The LINUX operating system as UNIX also supports multitasking.

 - The processes running in the LINUX operating system are multi-threaded and the operating system itself is a multi-processing system.

 - The LINUX operating system is also popular because it can be used with other operating systems as well.

 - The security of the LINUX operating system is appreciated far and wide

 - Although essentially similar to UNIX in almost every sense, LINUX OS does not use the same code base.